-Restricted stock awards
+1. Restricted stock awards

-All restricted stock awards are treated as issued and outstanding in the accompanying unaudited consolidated financial statements.
-If an employee terminates employment prior to the restriction lapse date, the awarded shares are forfeited and cancelled and are no longer considered issued and outstanding.
+All restricted stock awards are treated as issued and outstanding in the accompanying consolidated financial statements.
+If an employee terminates employment prior to the restriction lapse date, the awarded shares are forfeited and canceled and are no longer considered issued and outstanding.
 Restricted stock awards converted in the Corporate Reorganization vested 20% at the grant date and then vest 20% annually thereafter.
-The restricted stock awards granted under the LTIP vest 33%, 33% and 34% per year beginning on the first anniversary date of the grant.
-The following table reflects the outstanding restricted stock awards for the six months ended June 30, 2012:
+The restricted stock awards granted under the LTIP to employees vest 33%, 33% and 34% per year beginning on the first anniversary date of the grant.
+Restricted stock awards granted to non-employee directors vest fully on the anniversary date of the grant.